dzheng21/MV-VII/README.md

 # MV-VII

-Derek Zheng and Matthew Cho
+Derek Zheng, Matthew Cho, and Daniel Duan
 - new Monta Vista Official iPhone Application for the 2018-2019 school year.